ElBell/ElBell.github.io/index.md

 [Check out my resume](Resume.pdf)

-Below are some of my projects from my time at Zipcode.
+Below are some of my projects from my time at Zip Code Wilmington.
 <hr>

 ## Cocktail Compendium